Table of Contents

 If a police officer has a valid reason to stop you and then asks to see your License to Carry, failure to show your license is a violation of Government Code Section 411.205.
 However, the penalty that existed for this offense was removed by the legislature.
 (A previous version of the statute provided that failure to show a license to carry will result in a suspension of the license for a period of 90 days.
 A subsequent offense was a Class B misdemeanor.)
 For now, it is a violation without a penalty.

 Yes, but the firearm must be concealed when carrying on campus, which means it must be hidden in a holster, tucked in a backpack or purse.
 Institutions of higher learning do not allow open carry.
 You cannot openly carry a gun on campus.
-Read more about Campus Carry in Texas.
+Learn more in this video with Board Certified Criminal Defense Lawyer Benson Varghese:

 The law still prohibits the carry of firearms (and other weapons) in the following locations: